Autism Phone Anxiety: Why Texting Saves Energy

 Why Phone Calls Are Harder

 Phone calls are sudden, alarming, and demand instant executive function—I have to plan my response, monitor my tone, and mask my actual state all at once.
-Very spoon draining.
+Very draining.

 For me as an autistic person, it's not just social discomfort—it's the combination of sensory overload from the ringtone, executive function demands for instant responses, and masking my autistic traits all happening simultaneously.